marcellacarone/m3c1-nano/README.md

 - Upload one or more reference images of your project.

-- Choose from a set of predefined prompts (35mm, 50mm, axo, napkin sketch, diagram, etc.).
+- Choose from a set of predefined prompts (35mm, 50mm, model, sketch, diagram, etc.).

 - Optionally define a global or per-prompt random seed.

-- Generate images via the Nano Banana API.
+- Generate images via Nano Banana API.

 - Download all results in a single ZIP - filenames include seed + prompt name.